-Without a backward glance, I snuck into their garage and took most of the canned goods and the fishing gear that was tucked into the back of the room.
-If they were stupid enough to leave it out in the open, then they didn't deserve it anyway.
+Without a backward glance, I snuck into their garage and took most of the small amount of canned goods and the fishing gear that were tucked into the back of the room.
+If they were stupid enough to leave their supplies out in the open, then they didn't deserve them anyway.

-Slipping out of the garage, I practically laughed out loud in relief at the gold mine that I'd found.
+Slipping out of the garage, I practically laughed aloud in relief at the gold mine that I'd found.

-Continuing along the river, I found a cabin that was tucked into a patch of fir and redwood trees.
+Continuing along the river, I found a cabin that was tucked into a patch of fir trees.

-It was pitch black which made me think that no one lived there any more.
+It was pitch black inside which told me that no one alive occupied it anymore.

 With a shrug, I turned away and closed the door firmly behind me.